aosabook/500lines/static-analysis/StaticAnalysisChapter.md

      union!(output,find_rhs_variables(ex))
    end
 ~~~
-    An `Expr` representing an if-statment has the `head` value `:if`.
+    An `Expr` representing an if-statement has the `head` value `:if`.
 We want to get variable usages from all the expressions in the body of the if-statement, so we recurse on each element of `args`.

 * ~~~.jl
   elseif e.head == :(::)